 New flies emerging earlier than their cohort should be removed before Day 9.

 Divide the now synchronized flies into groups for the control and experimental conditions.
-Co-housing of male and female flies prevents unwanted alterations to the lifespan of the flies.
+Co-housing male and female flies allows mating, removing a variable that affects lifespan.

 After several days, separate the flies by sex into groups.
 Place an equal number of flies into the corresponding experimental condition.

 Every 3 days, transfer the living flies into a new vial, and record the number of dead flies.
-Repeat this process until all the flies have died and you have enough replicates.
+Repeat this process until all the flies have died.

-Plot the mean percentage of surviving flies by day to generate mean survival curves for each condition.
+After at least three replicate experiments, plot the mean percentage of surviving flies by day to generate mean survival curves for each condition.

-In this example, we will see how to generate survival curves for Drosophila melanogaster cohorts treated with different endocrine disrupting chemicals.
+In this example, we will see how to generate survival curves for cohorts treated with endocrine disrupting chemicals.

 Protocol Title TEXT: Lifespan Differences in Drosophila melanogaster Treated with Endocrine Disrupting Chemicals (EDCs)